pingidentity/pingidentity-devops-getting-started/docs/how-to/profilesLayered.md

                               └── pf-slack-quickconnection-3.0.jar
       ```

-### Building the OAuth layer

-1. Go to the `layered-profiles/oauth` directory and create a `pingfederate` subdirectory.

-      ```sh
-      mkdir -p instance/server/default/pingfederate
-      ```

-1. Copy the `OAuthPlayground.war` file to the `layered-profiles/oauth/pingfederate/instance/server/default/deploy` directory.

-    Like other extensions, you can find the OAuth Playground for PingFederate in the `/instance/server/default/deploy` directory.
-For this example, you are building the OAuth Playground into its own layer to illustrate that it is optional for PingFederate deployments.

-    Your OAuth profile layer should look like this:

-      ```text
-      └── oauth
-         └── pingfederate
-            └── instance
-                  └── server
-                     └── default
-                        └── deploy
-                              └── OAuthPlayground.war
-      ```

 ## Assigning environment variables

 Although this deployment assigns the environment variables for use in a Docker Compose YAML file, you can use the following technique with any Docker or Kubernetes deployment.